← Aaron CavanoAvailable for consulting

 Claude Code to Figma: the loop

-Testing Figma's new Claude Code MCP integration — sending a coded page into Figma, then generating a design system doc from the result and pushing it back.
+Testing Figma's new Claude Code MCP integration.
+Sending a coded page into Figma, generating a design system doc from the result, and pushing it back.

 The question: does the new Claude Code + Figma MCP integration support a real bidirectional workflow, or is it mostly a one-way screenshot dump?